 Career advisers can show you practical steps to start, advance or change your career.
-They can assess your interests, help work out your goals, and link you to career or training services.
+They can assess your interests, help work out your goals, and link you to career, training and employment services.

 Call our Skills for All Infoline on 1800 506 266.
 We can talk to you about what you'd like to do, and help you find the information you need on careers, jobs and training.